ElektraInitiative/libelektra/src/plugins/spec/README.md

 Below is an explanation of each command.

-### kdb meta-set spec:/tests/sw/org/webserver/name require true
+### kdb meta set spec:/tests/sw/org/webserver/name require true

 Adding a specification key with a require metakey.
-This `meta-set` command should throw error as no key with the name `/tests/sw/org/webserver/name` exists.
+This `meta set` command should throw error as no key with the name `/tests/sw/org/webserver/name` exists.

 ### kdb set user:/tests/sw/org/webserver/name web1

 Set the value for `user:/tests/sw/org/webserver/name` to `web1`.

-### kdb meta-set spec:/tests/sw/org/webserver/port default 5000
+### kdb meta set spec:/tests/sw/org/webserver/port default 5000

 Adding a specification key with a default metakey.
-After this `meta-set` command a `default:/tests/sw/org/webserver/port` with value `5000` should exist.
+After this `meta set` command a `default:/tests/sw/org/webserver/port` with value `5000` should exist.

 ### kdb set user:/tests/sw/org/webserver/alternative_ports/#0 5001